Dr. Victoria Gao

-- Bannister Gallery and Exhibitions
+Bannister Gallery

 Located in Rhode Island College’s Roberts Hall, the Bannister Gallery presents 7 to 8 exhibitions a year by local, regional and international artists.